SyndemicsLab/respond/docs/src/run.md

 ## Arguments

-The exedcutable takes 3 straightforward positional arguments that govern the input folder location, the starting input folder and the end input folder inclusively.
+The executable takes 3 straightforward positional arguments that govern the input folder location, the starting input folder and the end input folder inclusively.
 Thus, if you only have a single input folder titled `input1` located at `/home/usr/` you would provide the arguments: `/home/usr/ 1 1`.
 If you have multiple input folders (i.e. `input1`, `input2`, and `input3`) you would provide: `/home/usr/ 1 3`.

 Previous: [Data](data.md)